-The board also makes recommendations to the minister about expenditure from the National Policing Information Systems and Services Special Account and charges for national policing information services, including criminal history checks.
+The board also makes recommendations to the Attorney-General about expenditure from the National Policing Information Systems and Services Special Account and charges for national policing information services, including criminal history checks.

 The board can determine, in writing, any conditions or restrictions in relation to providing nationally coordinated criminal history checks, disclosing national policing information, and approving a body as an accredited body.

 The board comprises members from the following partner agencies:

 - Director General of Security, Australian Security Intelligence Organisation